This one staggering satellite image sums up the brutal heat wave in the US and Canada

-A historic heat wave descended on the Pacific Northwest in the US and western Canada at the end of June, sending temperatures soaring from Portland to Vancouver, cities normally known for temperate conditions.
+A historic heat wave descended on the Pacific Northwest in the US and western Canada at the end of June, sending temperatures soaring from Portland to Vancouver -- cities typically known for temperate conditions.
 The European Space Agency shared an image on Thursday that brings the heat wave into stark, sobering focus.

 ESA described the heat wave as "particularly devastating -- with temperature records shattered and hundreds of people falling victim to the extreme heat."
 The image comes from the Copernicus Sentinel-3 satellite mission from June 29, and shows land surface temperatures for the area.